spsdco/notes/README.md

-Noted
+Springseed
 ====

-Organise your life with easy to use note taking application Noted.
-Add, edit and remove notes with easy, also sync and share your notes easily with a few clicks.
+Springseed provides easy note taking with Dropbox sync for Ubuntu.

 ## How to Use
-Noted uses CoffeeScript.
+Springseed uses CoffeeScript.
 Install CoffeeScript with `npm install -g coffee-script`.
 Then use `coffee -o javascript/ -cw coffeescript/` to compile it.
-Noted also uses SASS & Compass.
+Springseed also uses SASS & Compass.
 Install Compass with `gem install compass`.
 Then use `compass watch` to compile it.
 You also want to get node-webkit and use `npm install .`

 You can avoid all this if you just use CodeKit.